 (I got the idea for this series while sifting through the ‘piles’ of digital photos on my laptop.
 It occurred to me to share some of these great pics from some of my favourite concert sets from time to time.
 Until I get around to the next one, I invite you to peruse my ever-growing list of concerts page.)

-Point of reference song: “In came the flood”
+Point of reference song: “Appointments”